TorATB/RPI-Immich/Immich on Raspberry PI5.md

   model-cache:
 ```
 - Click "Advanced mode"
-- Fill in CODE BELOW:
+- Fill in CODE BELOW: (replace tor and ex4TB with your names, also set a new password)
 ```
 UPLOAD_LOCATION=/media/tor/ex4TB/immich
 DB_PASSWORD=changeme